Permanent Record (autobiography): Reception

-Permanent Record received favorable reviews, with a cumulative "Positive" rating at the review aggregator website Book Marks, based on 13 book reviews from mainstream literary critics.
 The book debuted at number two on The New York Times nonfiction best-seller list for the week ending September 21, 2019.
 On the day it was released, Permanent Record reached number one on Amazon's bestseller list.

 Kirkus Reviews wrote, "Snowden's book likely won't change the minds of his detractors, but he makes a strong case for his efforts."
 Greg Myre of NPR wrote, "Snowden has no new bombshells in his book.
 But he offers a very readable memoir about growing up with the Internet, a detailed rationale for his actions, and a look at how government surveillance has evolved since his disclosures."
 Jill Lepore of The New Yorker wrote, "Some people write memoirs; other people craft legends.
 Snowden, who once aspired to be a model and is in some quarters regarded as a modern messiah, is the second kind."

 Publishers Weekly felt the book lacked a strong case for the argument that NSA surveillance "leads inevitably to oppressive control" but concluded, "Still, Snowden's many admirers will find his saga both captivating and inspiring."
 Greg Miller of The Washington Post praised Snowden's "lucid and compelling language" concerning the architecture of the surveillance networks he exposed but felt the memoir was lessened by withholding "any truly revealing material about his own life" and lamented its lack of details on Snowden's experience in Russia and any regrets he may have.
 The Economist called the book "well-written, frequently funny" but concluded, "Whatever his relationship with the Russian authorities, and whenever it began, everything he says in Permanent Record—about himself, and about America—must be seen through the prism of his dependence on the Kremlin."